Darwin in Baldwin Park

 The mulberry, Morus alba, is an example of an invasive non-native tree.
 Have you ever heard the terms "native," "exotic," or "invasive" plant?
 A plant native to the United States has been here for hundreds of years, and most definitions state that native plants were here before the Europeans first came to the land that was to be the United States.
 Any plant brought after that time is a non-native or introduced species.
 The term exotic is similar, but means a plant that has recently been added to a continent from another continent.
 Many of these non-native plants were brought here accidentally as seed mixed in with cargo, but many were brought intentionally by humans, for humans.
 The mulberry is a non-native plant brought to this country for use in the silk industry.

 Also on the other side of the fence, along the north lip of the wall of the Callowhill Cut, are two tall paulownia trees (Paulownia tomentosa, Royal Empress Tree), and there is another one on the east side of the 19th Street bridge next to the Park.
 There are also many paulownias in Logan Circle circumferentially arranged around the fountain.
-Alongside the two paulownias beyond our fence are a large mulberry, a catalpa (Catalpa speciosa, with the foot-long rigid seed pods), and a Siberian elm (Ulmus pumila) with one section fractured from the main trunk.
+Alongside the two paulownias beyond our fence are a large mulberry, a catalpa (Catalpa speciosa, with the foot-long rigid seed pods), and a Siberian elm (Ulmus pumila) with one section fractured from the main trunk, and a callery pear.
 All of these are considered invasive species in the northeast United States, and all except the catalpa are from Asia.
 Using the paulownia as an example, it produces beautiful blue flowers before leafing out with very large leaves in the spring, and was brought to the United States for use as an ornamental.
 It will grow in almost any soil, produces millions of wind-scattered seeds, and is fast-growing.
 These same characters have allowed it to spread to the detriment of native ecosystems and it is considered an invasive species.
 It crowds out other species with its rapid seed germination and shades them out with its fast growth and huge leaves.
 Connecticut has banned the sale of paulownias for this reason.
-One reason paulownias are prominent along railroad tracks (and former railroad tracks like in the Callowhill Cut) is that the soft seed pods were used as "packing peanuts" around Chinese porcelain before styrofoam.
+One reason paulownias are prominent along railroad tracks (and former railroad tracks like in the Callowhill Cut) is that the soft seed pods were used as "packing peanuts" around Chinese porcelain before the use of styrofoam.
 These seed pods would rupture and release their seeds during rail transport.

 The catalpa is a tree native to the warmer southern region of the United States.
 There was a craze of planting catalpas as ornamentals in the 19th century, and apropos to Baldwin Park, the catalpa was planted extensively along railroad tracks as timber for railroad ties.
 In the northeast it is outside its native range, and acts similarly to an invasive of more distant origin.
 See outside article here for more on this.

-Five invasive trees hanging over the wall on the north side of the Callowhill Cut.
+Six invasive trees hanging over the wall on the north side of the Callowhill Cut.